 The EIR is a two-yearly cycle of analysis, dialogue and collaboration, with publication of country reports and discussions between the European Commission, EU Member States and stakeholders.

 Country reports are drafted every two years focusing on essential topics in the area of environmental policy and law in each EU Member State.
 They are published along with a summary that sets out common trends, recommendations and political conclusions.

 TAIEX-EIR PEER 2 PEER is designed to share expertise between national, regional and local public authorities in charge of implementing EU environmental law and policy within the EU Member States.

 A joint expert group meets twice per year to discuss progress on the Environmental Implementation Review and on greening the European Semester.

 Poor implementation of environmental law and policies has many negative effects, such as the environmental, economic and social costs, unequal playing level field for economic operators, and the loss of credibility of both national authorities and the EU.

-The Environmental Implementation Review (EIR) is a tool to help deliver the benefits of EU environmental law and policies for businesses and citizens through better implementation.
+The Environmental Implementation Review (EIR), announced in 2016 (COM(2016) 316 final), is a tool to help deliver the benefits of EU environmental law and policies for businesses and citizens through better implementation.
 It aims to address the causes of implementation gaps and find solutions before problems become urgent and reach the stage of infringements.

 The EIR initiative is in line with the Commission's Better Regulation policy, which includes improving implementation of existing legislation and policies and it's linked to the process of Greening the European Semester.
 The EIR fits in with a series of activities for improving the implementation of environmental legislation.